Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model validation using polarization data

-Second, we check the validity of predictions \ref{eq:P2} and \ref{eq:P3} that relate $\vareps$ and $\varpsi$ to $\Pms$ and $\Ims$, respectively.
-We study in Fig.~\ref{fig:cov_p} how the variances (computed at 217\GHz\ for a high S/N ratio), depend on the polarization fraction $\pref$ at 353\GHz.
-This correlation plot is obtained by binning pixels of the 97.3\% mask in bins of $\pref$ and computing for each bin in $\pref$ the variances $c$ at 217\GHz, the mean squared values $\Pms$ and $\Ims$ (a method that can only be applied at the map level).
-A model $\vareps \propto \Pms$, superimposed in orange dashed line confirms our prediction \ref{eq:P2}.
-Another model $\varpsi \propto \Ims$ (red dashed line) also confirms the surprising prediction \ref{eq:P3} of our model: $\varpsi$ is reasonably proportional to $\Ims$, not to $\Pms$.
-As a consequence, while $\vareps$ follows $\Pms$ when the polarization fraction tends toward zero, $\varP$ and $\Re\,\varPcx$ saturate at a positive value (prediction \ref{eq:P4}) because of depolarization effects (the variance of which is here quantified by $\varpsi$) that never disappear, even at low $\pref$.
+Second, we examined the validity of predictions \ref{eq:P2} and \ref{eq:P3}, which relate $\vareps$ and $\varpsi$ to $\Pms$ and $\Ims$, respectively.
+Fig.~\ref{fig:cov_p} shows how the variances, computed at 217\GHz\ for a high S/N ratio, depend on the polarization fraction, $\pref$, at 353\GHz.
+This correlation plot is obtained by binning pixels of the 97.3\% mask in bins of $\pref$ and computing, for each $\pref$ bin, the variances $c$ at 217\GHz and the mean squared values, $\Pms$ and $\Ims$ (a method only applicable at the map level).
+A model, $\vareps \propto \Pms$, shown as a dashed orange line, confirms our prediction \ref{eq:P2}.
+Another model, $\varpsi \propto \Ims$ (dashed red line), also confirms the surprising prediction \ref{eq:P3} of our model: $\varpsi$ is reasonably proportional to $\Ims$, rather than $\Pms$.
+Consequently, while $\vareps$ follows $\Pms$ as the polarization fraction tends toward zero, $\varP$ and $\Re\,\varPcx$ saturate at positive values (prediction \ref{eq:P4}) due to depolarization effects (the variance of which is quantified here by $\varpsi$) that persist even at low $\pref$.

-Predictions \ref{eq:P5} and \ref{eq:P6} are confronted to \Planck\ \srolltwo~data in Fig.~\ref{fig:checkratio} that shows how the ratio $\varpsiij/\varPij$ vary with $\fsky$, for all couples ($i,j$) of residual maps.
-Errors bars for this ratio are computed from simulations following our approach described in Sect.~\ref{subsec:debias}.
-Prediction \ref{eq:P5} ($\varpsi/\varP\le 1/\mrat$, unhashed region) is verified for all couples of frequencies except for the variance at 100 and 143\GHz\ at lower $\fsky$, indicating that either the hypotheses of our model or the debiasing method break at lower $\fsky$.
-For the 95\% and 97.3\% masks, the $\varpsi/\varP$ ratio is, within error bars, almost independent from the couple of frequency considered (prediction \ref{eq:P6}), with the notable exception of the variance at 100\GHz.
+Predictions \ref{eq:P5} and \ref{eq:P6} are compared to \Planck\ \srolltwo~data in Fig.~\ref{fig:checkratio}, which shows how the ratio $\varpsiij/\varPij$ varies with $\fsky$, for all pairs ($i,j$) of residual maps.
+The error bars for this ratio are computed from simulations, following the approach described in Sect.~\ref{subsec:debias}.
+Prediction \ref{eq:P5} ($\varpsi/\varP\le 1/\mrat$, unhashed region) is verified for all frequency pairs except for the variances at 100 and 143\GHz\ at lower $\fsky$.
+This indicates that either the hypotheses of our model or the debiasing method break down at lower $\fsky$.
+For the 95\% and 97.3\% masks, the $\varpsi/\varP$ ratio is, within error bars, almost independent of the frequency pair considered (prediction \ref{eq:P6}), with the notable exception of the variance at 100\GHz.